porterehunley/NLP2021/README.md

 # Treatment Recomendations from Open Source Clinical Trials

 I propose an architecture and a basic implementation for treatment recomendations based on clinical trials data from [ClinicalTrials.gov](https://clinicaltrials.gov).
 The goal is present treatments for a condition, what symptoms they treat, and how effective they are at treating them.

+The motivation comes from the current opaqueness in medicine.
+There is only one treatment that people generally know the effectiveness of and it's COVID vaccines.
+However, all medicines have measures of effectiveness that are never presented.

 ## The Data